3.4 Writing To Persuade

 (Three Persuasive Appeals, 2017)

-• Ethos – Appeal to Credibility/Authority: This element of persuasion involves establishing your credibility, expertise, or authority to be making the argument.
+• Ethos – Appeal to Credibility/Authority: This element of persuasion involves establishing your credibility, expertise, or authority for making the argument.
 What experience or expertise do you have?
 What knowledge or skills do you possess?
-What’s your role within the organization, and/or in relation to the reader?
+What’s your role within the organization and/or in relation to the reader?
 Why should the reader trust you as a reliable, knowledgeable, authoritative, and ethical source of information?
+For example, when writing a proposal, establishing your credibility in your technical knowledge, skills, and leadership will help to inspire confidence in your abilities to do what you are offering to do.

 • Logos – Appeal to Reason/Logic: This element involves grounding your argument in logic, reason, and evidence.
 What evidence supports your claims?
 On what facts and data is your reasoning based?
 Arguments grounded in reason and evidence are often considered the strongest.
-Government organizations and companies alike generally like to make “evidence-based decisions.”
+Government organizations, companies, and various technologies and industries alike generally like to make “evidence-based decisions.”
+In a proposal, for example, providing evidence on the soundness of your proposed action would help to convince the reader that you have done your research and that your methods are grounded in facts.

 Flow chart showing how to use appeals to logic, emotion, credibility, and timeliness to convine an audience

-Figure 3.4.1 Using the rhetorical appeals to convince an audience [Image description]
+Figure 3.4.1 Using rhetorical appeals to convince an audience (Last, 2019) [Image description]

 Knowledge Check